If you don't want to read about this horrible day, go to my other memoirs:

 Whitman may have been crazy, but he had a brilliant strategic plan in operation.
 By scattering his shots to different target areas, he accomplished exactly what he had hoped for.
 Groups of people like us were standing around making nice fat targets, trying to figure out what the heck was happening all over campus, since there was a lull between the shots in our area.
 I feel somewhat certain that the shots we heard in the distance were part of CW's return to the Main Mall, where he hit and killed Robert Boyer, an internationally-known visiting professor who was on the mall.
 They sounded more to our right than our left, so I think they were not any of the shots to the north of us, like at say, Robert Heard in front of the Journalism Building or the people around Hogg Auditorium.
 After CW finished there, he ran back around to the west side of the observation deck and started down the Drag again.

-I have often wondered if the next two shots we heard as soon as we got inside were the ones that got Karen Griffith and Thomas Karr just to the north of us in front of Snyder-Chenards.
-I could swear that was a construction walkway there and that both of them were in it when they got shot.
+I have often wondered if the next two shots we heard as soon as we got inside were the ones that struck Claudia Rutt and Paul Bolton Sonntag just to the north of us in front of Snyder-Chenards.
+There was a construction walkway in that area and both of them were in it along with a friend, who was wounded but survived.
 The only wounded person I ever saw after I got inside the store was Harry Walchuk, when he was brought out on his stretcher.
 Our vantage point brought us up flush with the stores on either side of us.
 And believe me, I wasn't going outside that building unless I actually saw somebody who needed help.
-I can't tell you how many times I've pondered why he chose that fellow and not one of us.
-What went through CW's mind?
-Was that guy older and more married looking and CW hated his own life so much that he took out his frustrations on that poor soul ?
-Did he even see us?
-We were just as fat a target, we were about fifteen feet away from Walchuk and CW was totally unopposed by return fire that early on in the spree.

-I couldn't help but think this year that if Walchuk had lived, he'd be almost 70 now, maybe retired with grandkids.
+I couldn't help but think this year that if Walchuk had lived, he'd be over 90 now.
 I've also done a lot of George Bailey thinking about my own life or should I say, death.
 Who would Linda Ball have married?
 Who would have done Michael Dell's advertising the first three years he was in business?
 What would it have done to my parents if I had been killed?
 It goes on and on.

-Back to my story--by the time noon rolled around and after we had turned on several radios inside the drug store, we were able to figure out what the heck was going on, though we didn't know if there was more than one person up there.
-If I really tried, I could recount about thirty little snippets, but I don't know how much you want to hear.
+Back to my story--by the time noon rolled around and after someone had turned on a radio inside the drug store, we were able to figure out what the heck was going on, though we didn't know if there was more than one person up there.
+If I really tried, I could recount a lot of little snippets, but I don't know how much you want to hear.

 --Suddenly, this little group of about twenty of us, counting customers and employees, who were stuck in the store were a community of our own, wondering when this would be over, turning on radios, trying to make sense of it all.
 When the news came across the air that several people had been shot in the middle of the Main Mall, I thought they were like those people in the Thornton Wilder novel "Bridge of the San Luis Rey" who happened to be on a rope bridge when it collapsed, killing all of them.
 A paragraph in Time Magazine the week afterwards started out with that same thought--something like "Drawn together through fate or chance like the characters in 'Bridge of the San Luis Rey'. . ."
 That really made me feel weird, but it was a pretty obvious literary allusion.